DavidReinon/PI_Edelmiro_Monros/README.md

 ## CONTRIBUTION
+If you wish to contribute to the development of Edelmiro Monros, please refer to our contribution guidelines in [CONTRIBUTION.md](CONTRIBUTION.md).

 ## CREDITS
 This project was developed by Desarrolladores Monrós - [David Reinon, Daniel Alos, Daniel Aguado, Felipe Santamaria, Ivan Contador y Adrián Rodríguez.](https://github.com/DavidReinon/PI_Edelmiro_Monros.git).